robisim74/qwik-speak/tools/extract.md

 ```
 When you use a default value, it will be used as initial value for the key in every translation.

 > Note.
-A key will not be extracted when a function argument is a variable (dynamic).
+A key will not be extracted when a function argument is a variable (dynamic)

 #### Naming conventions
 If you use scoped translations, the first property will be used as filename: